kuberhealthy/kuberhealthy/README.md

     `podStatus` checks for pods older than ten minutes in the `kube-system` namespace that are in an incorrect lifecycle phase (anything that is not 'Ready').
 If a `podStatus` detects a pod down for 5 minutes, an alert is shown on the status page.
 When a pod is found to be in error, the exact pod's name will be shown as one of the `Error` field's strings.

     A command line flag exists `--podCheckNamespaces` which can optionally contain a comma-separated list of namespaces on which to run the podStatus checks.
 The default value is `kube-system`.
 Each namespace for which the check is configured will require the `get` and `list` verbs on the `pods` resource within that namespace.

-## Quick Setup

-- With system master permissions to the cluster, run `kubectl apply -f https://raw.githubusercontent.com/Comcast/kuberhealthy/master/kuberhealthy.yaml`.
-- Modify your service and expose it to the world appropriately.
-This may mean changing the service `type` to `LoadBalancer`, or creating a custom ingress in your environment.
-- When the service is available in your environment, you can simply hit port 80 to fetch the cluster status JSON.
-For more detailed information on Kuberhealthy's operation, you can run a log command against the pod (`kubectl logs -n kuberhealthy podName kuberhealthy`).

 ##### Security Considerations
 Kuberhealthy exposes an inscure (non-HTTPS) endpoint without authentication.
 You should never expose this endpoint to the public internet.
 Exposing Kuberhealthy to the internet could result in private cluster information being exposed to the public internet when errors occur.